Louisiana Voices Educator's Guide

 • Ask students to listen carefully and write down all the sounds they hear in the surrounding environment.

-• Play a traditional Louisiana song (see Videotapes on Louisiana Traditional Culture and Louisiana Music: A Select List) and ask students to do one of the following: listen for a particular instrument, describe lyrics, draw a picture that conveys the song's meaning to them, write a short dialogue the song inspires, or write questions they'd like to ask the musicians.
+• Play a traditional Louisiana song (see Streaming Audio & Video Clips on Louisiana Traditional Culture) and ask students to do one of the following: listen for a particular instrument, describe lyrics, draw a picture that conveys the song's meaning to them, write a short dialogue the song inspires, or write questions they'd like to ask the musicians.

-• Set up a classroom listening center and require students to listen to tapes and log their responses.
-Include a variety of tapes--poetry, traditional narratives, professional storytelling, various types of music, history, and short fiction.
-Invite students to share their own tapes of favorite stories and music.
+• Set up a classroom listening center and require students to listen to recordings and log their responses.
+Include a variety—poetry, traditional narratives, professional storytelling, various types of music, history, and short fiction.
+Invite students to share their own recordings of favorite stories and music.
 Remember to screen them first.
 Add students' stories recorded in classroom presentations, as homework, or from fieldwork.

 Adaptation Strategies offer additional simple, yet effective ideas for improving students' listening skills.
 Improved listening will promote better interviews.